 Since PannErgy's core business is renewable geothermal energy production with minimal emissions, the Company's business is based on emission savings instead of emissions.

 The Company has defined the total annual emissions savings and the savings rate as key indicators for its overall strategic environmental objectives.
 Total annual emissions savings is the amount of emissions (in tonnes) saved by the Company during the relevant business period from its direct and indirect heat-transfer partners, as a result of its core green energy production activity.
-The emissions savings rate is the ratio between the green house gas emissions of the energy used in the production and sale of the geothermal energy produced and theoretical green house gas emissions calculated for a hypothetical production using an alternative fossil fuel source typical of the region.
+The emissions savings rate is the ratio between the greenhouse gas emissions of the energy used in the production and sale of the geothermal energy produced and theoretical greenhouse gas emissions calculated for a hypothetical production using an alternative fossil fuel source typical of the region.

-PannErgy's consolidated greenhouse gas emissions savings rate was 78% in 2022 compared to the 81% reported in the base period, which means that in the reporting period it continued to save approximately 4/5 units compared to fossil fuel emissions.
-The decline reflects the fact that, in addition to its greenhouse gas emissions saving activity, the Company completely neutralised the CO_2 impact of the power needs of geothermal heat generation by purchasing a Guarantee of Origin (Scope 2) in the base period, and no such guarantees were purchased during the reporting period.
+PannErgy's consolidated greenhouse gas emissions savings rate was 76% in 2023, almost identical to the base period value, which means that in the reporting period it continued to save approximately 4/5 units compared to fossil fuel emissions.

-Based on the greenhouse gas emissions related to energy production, the Company emitted only 22%, that is, less than one-fifth, of the GHG environmental burden of the natural gas-based power generation of 90% efficiency considered for the purpose of offsetting emissions in the reporting period.
+Based on the greenhouse gas emissions related to energy production, the Company emitted only 24%, that is, less than one-quarter, of the GHG environmental burden of the natural gas-based power generation of 90% efficiency considered for the purpose of offsetting emissions in the reporting period.

-In 2022, the Company offset (saved) approximately 80 thousand tonnes of CO_2 -equivalent GHG emissions.
-For the calculation of the GHG emissions savings rate, in order to define the GHG emission of the Group, the Company considered the CO_2 impact of the electricity needs of geothermal heat generation (Scope 2) and the GHG emissions related to administrative central operation and project-level site operation (Scope 1).
+In 2023, the Company offset (saved) 76 thousand tonnes of $CO_2$ -equivalent GHG emissions.
+For the calculation of the GHG emissions savings rate, in order to define the GHG emission of the Group, the Company considered the $CO_2$ impact of the electricity needs of geothermal heat generation (Scope 2) and the GHG emissions related to administrative central operation and project-level site operation (Scope 1).
 As regards savings, the Company considered the emissions of the power plant in Berekfürdő - which produces electricity and heat by burning methane gas captured from geothermal fluids - as a carbon-neutral activity due to its small size and the positive GHG impact of converting methane to carbon dioxide.